kaspanvo/vourkosa.github.io/_posts/2016-03-20-Working with overlays - Giving birth to a new DecorView child.markdown

 <h3>Conclusion</h3>

 To conclude, messing around with the view hierarchy of an Activity on the DecorView level is wrong.
 There so many things that can go bad.
-Params inherited by child view layouts or flags that affect the structure of the view tree can easily go away when you brake the consistency of the structured view tree.
+Parameters inherited by child view layouts or flags that affect the structure of the view tree can easily go away when you brake the consistency of the structured view tree.
 During the last 2 years we had to identify, track and solve such issues in an agnostic environment.

 I will try to find some time later on this week to publish an open source example of this implementation in order for anyone interested to look into this further.